 - Play hide and seek – Hide and seek is a classic backyard game that kids love!
 Send them outdoors to find the best hiding spots around your yard.

 - Make S’mores or toasted marshmallows – Set up a fire pit and enjoy campfire treats in your own backyard!
 These camping desserts are great for adding more ideas to your outdoor dessert nights.
+You can even cook your whole meal outdoors, with one of these one-pot camping recipes too!

 - Build a cardboard box structure – Get creative and build a fun fort out of cardboard boxes!
 This is perfect if you have a heap of boxes lying around.
 This is something we had a lot of fun with during our temporary homeschooling.